U.S. Visas

 Document Name: Birth Certificate

-Issuing Authority: Ministry of Justice
+Issuing Authority: Ministry of Justice of the Republic of Tajikistan

-Special Seal(s) / Color / Format: Green, hard cover
+Special Seal(s) / Color / Format: Green, hard cover booklet

-Issuing Authority Personnel Title: Ministry of Justice
+Issuing Authority Personnel Title: Head of the Civil Registry Office (ZAGS)

 Death Certificates